Do I Have A Claim Against My Doctor?

 The most typical medical malpractice claims include medication errors, hospital induced infections, surgical errors, diagnosis errors, and lack of technical skills and/or physical impairment.
 Injuries due to medical malpractice can be serious and usually result in debilitating physical injury, extreme pain and suffering and sometimes death.

-If you or someone you know has suffered unwanted results from medical care, and have unanswered questions, please give us a call.
-Call Schiller & Hamilton Law Firm today for A Complimentary Strategy Session.
+If you or someone you know has suffered unwanted results from medical care, and have unanswered questions, please contact Schiller & Hamilton Law Firm today for A Complimentary Strategy Session.